-Management costs: These make up the bulk of fund expenses.
-Why?
-The funds are managed by teams of investment professionals.
+Management costs: Funds are managed by teams of investment professionals.
 The costs vary with each investment option.
 Management costs are included in the price of shares and won’t be visible on your statement.
 See the DCP fees table to view actual management fees for each fund.

 Example of fees applied to a $10,000 balance

 This example is simplified because normally your investments would vary each quarter depending on your contributions and the performance of the market.
 So every quarter would be calculated based on the exact account balance and performance at the time.

 The fee total varies by fund.
 For this example, let’s use the 2035 Retirement Strategy Fund for DCP.
 The total cost for this fund is included in the last column of the fee tables above.
 This fund has a total fee of 0.3398% per year.

 The formula to estimate your fund cost is: Account balance x Total fee = Annual cost in dollars

 2035 Fund annual fee: $10,000 x 0.003398 = $33.98

 The total annual fees for the $10,000 balance would be $33.98

 What are diversification, performance and risk?
 Why do they matter?